Xpra-org/xpra/docs/Network/QUIC.md

 for running QUIC servers and clients, namely `aioquic` and its dependencies.

 ## SSL Options
-SSL encryption is built into the QUIC protocol so you need to provide the same configuration options as [SSL](./SSL.md).
+SSL encryption is built into the QUIC protocol, so you need to provide the same configuration options as [SSL](./SSL.md).

 ## Notes